joseffie/gulp-joseffie-settings/docs/README.md

 ### Component approach

 For reuse and easy layout extensibility, you should distribute the code into components.
-All components located in `src/compoents` directory.
+All components located in `src/components` folder.
 Component Pug files should be formatted as mixins, this makes it easier to change the contents of a component if you use it in multiple places without creating a similar component or changing the current one.

-You can include pug component files in page files or other components.
+You can include Pug component files in page files or other components.
 Import the component SCSS files into `src/components/components.scss`.
 JS files of components import `src/components/components.js`.

 To learn how to create components easier, see [Component generator.](#component-generator-using-bem-toolshttpsgithubcombem-toolsbem-tools-create)